 - 1 tsp honey (optional)

-A person should add the ingredients to a large glass and stir if necessary then drink, as needed, for symptoms.
+A person should add the ingredients to a large glass and stir if necessary.

 Warm cayenne honey drink

-The cayenne pepper in this drink gives it a spicy kick, while it is sweetened with the honey.
+The cayenne pepper in this drink gives it a spicy kick, while people sweeten it with honey:

 - 8 oz of warm water